 Money services businesses are separate from traditional financial institutions, like banks or credit unions, and they provide a range of financial services to British Columbians, such as foreign exchange dealing and money transfers.

-Before providing feedback, it is recommended that you review the consultation document.
+Before providing feedback it was recommended that the public review the consultation document.

 How will my contribution make a difference?

-Stakeholders and the public are invited to provide comments, concerns, and opinions on a potential regulatory framework for money services business in British Columbia.
-When the consultation period ends, feedback will be reviewed and considered.
+Stakeholders and the public were invited to provide comments, concerns, and opinions on a potential regulatory framework for money services business in British Columbia.

 Details of the Consultation: